AndyLu8763/dual-batch-size-learning/experimental/README.md

 -->

 ## Dataset and Model
-- The CIFAR-100 dataset
+- The CIFAR dataset
-    - A. Krizhevsky, G. Hinton, et al. [Learning multiple layers of features from tiny images](https://www.cs.toronto.edu/~kriz/learning-features-2009-TR.pdf).
-Citeseer, 2009.
+    - A. Krizhevsky, G. Hinton, et al., [“Learning multiple layers of features from tiny images,”](https://www.cs.toronto.edu/~kriz/) Citeseer, 2009.
-- The ResNet-18 model
+- The ResNet model
-    - K. He, X. Zhang, S. Ren, and J. Sun.
-[Deep residual learning for image recognition](https://doi.org/10.48550/arXiv.1512.03385).
-In Proceedings of the IEEE conference on computer vision and pattern recognition, pages 770–778, 2016.
+    - K. He, X. Zhang, S. Ren, and J. Sun, [“Deep residual learning for image recognition,”](https://doi.org/10.1109/CVPR.2016.90) in Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 770–778, 2016.
 ## Create Folders
 `mkdir DBSL_npy DBSL_model`
 If you do not do this, the results can not be saved.